 and anyone seeking a Yorkie is advised to thoroughly check breeder credentials before buying.

 Miniature Yorkshire Terriers are generally very energetic and playful indoors, minimizing the need for much

-additional exercise.
 However, a short daily walk for the sake of mental and physical needs, is necessary to

 keep them in good condition, bearing in mind that a coat is welcomed on cooler days.